raghav/academic-kickstart/content/post/Google_Sideways/index.md

 It’s okay if this image does not click in the first impression.
 Read on, and I will try to explain as much as I could understand.

+<h2><span style="color:navy">The Paper</span></h2>

 I am assuming that the reader is aware of the normal backpropagation algorithm used in neural networks.
-If not, a nice explanation can be found [here](http://neuralnetworksanddeeplearning.com/chap2.html).
+If not, a nice explanation can be found [here](https://arxiv.org/pdf/2001.06232.pdf).

 What innovation the sideways algorithm brings is that while one input is being propagated forward and then backward in order to update the weights, the next input is not being used.
 The practical networks either skip some of the input samples in this time frame or wait for both the forward and backward passes to complete.
 This is clearly a waste of time that could be used.
 The reason this time could not be used is that in the conventional backpropagation, during the backward pass, the change in weight of a node in any layer is calculated by the activation fn. (calculated during the forward pass) and the derivative of cost w.r.t. weight (calculated during the backward pass).
 See the below equation for clarity: